 Illustration of parent nursing an infant

-Author: TLN
+By TLN

 Relactation and induced lactation

 Feeding your baby requires patience and support — and that is especially true for parents who want to learn how to relactate or induce lactation.
-We interviewed one of our TLN International Board Certified Lactation Consultants (IBCLC), Chrisie Rosenthal, about the challenging but worthwhile processes of re-establishing lactation and establishing a milk supply without pregnancy.
+We interviewed one of our TLN International Board Certified Lactation Consultants (IBCLCs), Chrisie Rosenthal, about the challenging but worthwhile processes of re-establishing lactation and establishing a milk supply without pregnancy.
 Here’s what we discovered.

 Relactation definition and examples